Garmin Canada to Expand Cochrane HQ, Creating 200 New Jobs

 Before starting a new job in Alberta, it’s very likely that you will be asked to sign an employment contract.

 Once you receive an employment contract, take the time to carefully review it.
+Your boss can’t legally force you to accept it immediately or a few short days after receiving it.

-If you are unsure about anything in the contract, speak with an experienced Alberta employment lawyer at Samfiru Tumarkin LLP.
+If you are unsure about anything in the contract, contact an experienced employment lawyer at Samfiru Tumarkin LLP.
+We can review the agreement and ensure that your workplace rights are properly protected.

 LEARN MORE